 In today’s digitalized world, technology has become sine qua non.
 The modern human would be at a loss in a world without Google, Netflix or Amazon.
 Interactions between customers and enterprises continue to evolve along with the advancements in technology and infrastructure.
 The quintessential customer of today is moving away from brick-and-motor stores.
 And global enterprises, led by future thinking, are rapidly transitioning towards an environment in which they can easily and symbiotically discover, engage and retain customers.
-According to Gartner, “Businesses will use VR technologies to enhance customer and employee digital experiences.
-Technology innovation leaders need to investigate, invest and plan to integrate AR (Artificial Intelligence) and VR (Virtual Reality) to improve customer and employee interactions and business performance”.
+According to Gartner “Businesses will use VR technologies to enhance customer and employee digital experiences.
+Technology innovation leaders need to investigate, invest and plan to integrate AR (Augmented Reality) and VR (Virtual Reality) to improve customer and employee interactions and business performance”

 Some of the ways in which VR solutions can improve customer experience

 VR enable retail brands to deliver a one-of-a-kind experience to their customers.
 Considering the influx of artificial intelligence into the daily lives of the modern customer, other industries such as BFSI, Telecom, etc are not far behind.
 Past the past few years, Customer demands have become domain-agnostic.
 They want the same experience, no matter what they want.
 A digital showroom in 3D can be used to personalize (with or without headset) customer interactions and offer innovative mobile and in-store experiences.

 Imagine being able to provide step-by-step instructions on your products and real-time service to customers With VR, you can guide customers to their window-shopping, purchasing or troubleshooting expectations by using visual diagrams that instruct them exactly what to do and how to do it in the least possible time.